bmw-ece-ntust/nino-c-ran-installation/docs/study-note-gnb-gh72-kubernetes.md

 ## SRIOV: Boot Loop due to vfio-pci

+- Always check the sriov-network-operator pod for crash information
-This happens if you load vfio-pci module without enable sriov support
+- This happens if you load vfio-pci module without enable sriov support
+- Grub args need to have `intel_iommu=on iommu=pt`

 ```yaml
 # /etc/modprobe.d/vfio-sriov.conf